koke1997/bankarstvo/CODE_OF_CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+## Guidelines for Writing Documentation

+1. **Use Clear and Concise Language**: Ensure that your documentation is easy to understand and free of jargon.

+2. **Follow the Existing Structure**: Maintain consistency by following the structure and format of the existing documentation.

+3. **Provide Examples**: Include code examples and usage instructions to help users understand how to use the features or components.

+4. **Keep It Up-to-Date**: Regularly update the documentation to reflect any changes or new features in the project.

+5. **Use Proper Formatting**: Use markdown syntax for headings, lists, code blocks, and other formatting elements to enhance readability.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],